-- Acceptable proof of rabies vaccination must include a signed written statement from the veterinarian administer ing the vaccine or a valid certificate of veterinary inspection that has the vaccination listed and is signed by the Category 2 accredited veterinarian. - Acceptable proof of rabies vaccination must include the name of the product used, the date of administration and the duration of immunity if longer than one year (Sheep only). - If the statement of rabies vaccination is included on an EIA test record, it must be signed separately in addition to the required EIA test record signature. - NOTE: Rabies titers are not acceptable proof of rabies protection and cannot be used to meet entry requirements. - Acceptable proof of vaccination for dogs is a valid vaccination certificate or a copy of the dog license that contains the rabies vaccination information.
+- Acceptable proof of rabies vaccination must include a signed written statement from the veterinarian administering the vaccine to said described animal(s) or a valid certificate of veterinary inspection that has the vaccination listed and is signed by the Category 2 accredited veterinarian. - Acceptable proof of rabies vaccination must include the name of the product used, the date of administration, and the duration of immunity if longer than one year (sheep only). - If the statement of rabies vaccination is included on a paper EIA test record, the test record must be signed certifying vaccination in addition to the required signature for the EIA test record. - If the statement of rabies vaccination is electronically entered into an eEIA test record, only one electronic signature is required. - NOTE: Rabies titers are not acceptable proof of rabies protection and cannot be used to meet entry requirements.
+A veterinary clinic invoice may not be sufficient proof of rabies vaccination. - Acceptable proof of vaccination for dogs is a valid rabies vaccination certificate or a copy of the dog license that contains the rabies vaccination information.